World Turtle: In modern media

-In Urusei Yatsura 2: Beautiful Dreamer a giant turtle is carrying the world which is in some sort of time knot.
+In Urusei Yatsura 2: Beautiful Dreamer, a giant turtle is carrying the world which is in some sort of time knot.

-In the book A Wild Sheep Chase by Haruki Murakami, the narrator references this idea: "The "world"—the world always makes me think of a tortoise and elephants tirelessly supporting a gigantic disc."
+In the book A Wild Sheep Chase by Haruki Murakami, the narrator references this idea: "The world always makes me think of a tortoise and elephants tirelessly supporting a gigantic disc."

 The television series What We Do in the Shadows references character Nandor the Relentless's belief in the World Turtle in the episode "The Casino".
 A B-plot of the episode involves character Colin Robinson teaching Nandor about the Big Bang Theory.

 The young adult novel Turtles All the Way Down and subsequent film adaptation derives its name from the World Turtle and discusses it.

 The television series It's Always Sunny in Philadelphia references this idea in the episode "Charlie Rules the World", as Frank Reynolds, arguing with Dennis Reynolds about what is real, claims that they could be in "a turtle's dream in outer space".

 Sturgill Simpson's song "Turtles All the Way Down" is a modern country psychedelic ballad from his 2014 album Metamodern Sounds in Country Music.
 Sturgill comes to a conclusion, choosing to encourage listeners to live their life the way they please, and don’t waste their time trying to find the answers, because "it's turtles all the way down the line".

 In the video game Metal Gear Solid 2: Sons of Liberty, an illustration of a World Turtle appears if the game is paused during the Arsenal Gear section.

+In the manga and television series Naruto, the turtle Genbu, also referred to as the Island Turtle, carries an island-sized ecosystem on its back.

+The 2009 Every Time I Die song "Turtles All The Way Down" directly references the World Turtle with the lyrics "Here I go again, I'm chasing my tail around the sun, standing beneath a tortoise, under an elephant, under the world".